zeldaret/mm/docs/tutorial/object_decomp.md

 ### Extracting assets

 You can run `extract_assets.py` to extract the object's assets.
-Running it with no arguments extracts *everything* all over again, though.
-A better way is to run it with `-s` (for single file), and give it the location of the object you want to extract relative to `assets`, i.e.
+Running it with no arguments extracts all files that have been updated since the last time it was run.
+You can also run it with `-s` (for single file), and give it the location of the object you want to extract relative to `assets`, i.e.

 ```bash
 ./extract_assets.py -s objects/object_name